daganyahyaawaleh/Telecom-Infrastructure-Monitoring--DC-Power-Availability-and-Critical-Alarm-Analysis/README.md

 ### Limitations

 - Dataset: Synthetic data modeled on real-world telecom patterns.
-- Constraints: Battery Capacity (Ah), State of Health (SOH), andGenerator behavior is not modeled
+- Constraints: Battery Capacity (Ah), State of Health (SOH), and Generator behavior is not modeled
 - These limitations simplify the analysis but do not affect the overall insights.

 ### Tech Stack